TransRUPNet for Improved Polyp Segmentation: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Colonoscopy is widely considered as the gold standard for the diagnosis of colon cancer.
-Early detection of polyps is important as even a small increase in adenoma detection rate can significantly decrease interval colorectal cancer incidence~\cite{urban2018deep}.
-Studies suggest a polyps miss rate of around 22-28\%~\cite{leufkens2012factors}.
-There are several reasons for polyp miss-rate in colonoscopy, for example, the skill of endoscopists, bowel preparation quality, fast withdrawal time, visibility, and differences in polyps characteristics.
-Deep learning-based algorithms have emerged as a promising approach to improve diagnostic performance by highlighting the presence of precancerous tissue in the colon and reducing the clinical burden.
+Colonoscopy is widely considered the gold standard for the diagnosis of colon cancer.
+Early detection of polyp is important as even a small increase in adenoma detection rate can significantly decrease interval colorectal cancer incidence~\cite{urban2018deep}.
+Studies report a polyp miss rate of around 22-28\%~\cite{leufkens2012factors}.
+There are several reasons for polyp miss-rates in colonoscopy, for example, the skill of endoscopists, bowel preparation quality, fast withdrawal time, visibility, and differences in polyp characteristics.